-Last month, I had to work on the complex WordPress website and I had to work with other developers.
-The source code stores in GitHub since it is easy to use and organize for me.
+Last month, I had to work on a complex WordPress website and I had to work with other developers.
+The source code is stored on GitHub since it is easy to use and organize for me.

 In order to connect to GitHub, you have to use Git which is a modern version control system.
 With Git, you can push and pull all changes to the repositories on Github.

 For my development, I use Visual Studio Code editor which is my favorite editor tool by far.
-In the past, I use PHPStorm, Atom, NetBeans, Eclipse and Sublime text.
+In the past, I use PHPStorm, Atom, NetBeans, Eclipse, and Sublime text.
 I found out the Visual Studio Code tool (aka VScode) is faster to compare with all these tools.
 Plus it is free.
-With VScode, you can install varies useful extensions and enable or disable these extensions anytime you want just one click and it doesn’t require to restart the VScode after enable or disable the extensions.
+With VScode, you can install various useful extensions and enable or disable these extensions anytime you want with just one click and it doesn’t require restarting the VScode after enabling or disabling the extensions.
 With VScode, it has integrated Git support in-the-box.
 It is great!

 The idea to use Gitflow

-In a complex project with a team, I want to control all codebase to be clean, no conflict and easy to track.
+In a complex project with a team, I want to control all codebase to be clean, with no conflict, and easy to track.
 I found out the Gitflow idea is great for me.
 Below are the steps that I follow.

 - Create the master branch which will use for a production site

 - Clone the master branch and name as develop branch.
-This develop branch, I use for merging the changes from other branches from my team.
+This develop branch, I use for merging the changes from other branches of my team.

-- Clone the develop branch and name as your feature name branch.
-For example, slider feature, invoice module, timesheet module.
+- Clone the develop branch and name it your feature name branch.
+For example, slider feature, invoice module, and timesheet module.

 - You and your team will develop a new feature in your own feature branch.

-- Once your team finishes their own features branch and merge the changes to the develop branch, you will merge the develop branch to the master branch.
+- Once your team finishes their own features branch and merges the changes to the develop branch, you will merge the develop branch to the master branch.

 - Finally, you will deploy the master branch to the production site.

-Note that, for develop branch, you can deploy to sandbox or staging server for testing purpose.
-Once all new features or fixed issues are well tested and no error, you can merge to master branch.
+Note that, for develop branch, you can deploy to the sandbox or staging server for testing purposes.
+Once all new features or fixed issues are well tested and no errors, you can merge to the master branch.

 Deploy a project to a remote server with Git push

-To save time for developers to deploy task, there are some tools that help the developers focus on what they do best.
+To save time for developers to deploy tasks, there are some tools that help developers focus on what they do best.
 Basically, these tools will deploy the changes from the master branch (any branch that you decide to deploy to the production site) to the production server after you push the changes to the repositories by Git command.
-Some list of theses tool is below.
+A list of these tools is below.

 That’s it for today.
 Hope it is useful for everyone.